World Golf Hall of Fame

+The World Golf Hall of Fame is an American history museum and hall of fame located in Pinehurst, North Carolina.
+Previously located at World Golf Village in St. Johns County, Florida, it was moved back to its original host city of Pinehurst to a new campus opened in 2024.
+The hall is supported by a consortium of 26 golf organizations from around the world.

 The Hall of Fame Museum Building was designed by the specialist museum architecture firm E. Verner Johnson and Associates of Boston.
-They also produced the museum master plan that established the size, mission and qualities of the museum and the surrounding facilities and site.
+They also produced the museum master plan that established the size, mission, and qualities of the museum and the surrounding facilities and site.

 The Hall of Fame Museum features a permanent exhibition and a rolling program of temporary exhibitions.
-Designed by museum design firm Ralph Appelbaum Associates, the Hall of Fame and exhibition area contains exhibits on the game's history, heritage, and techniques; major players and organizations; golf course design, equipment, and dress.
+Designed by museum design firm Ralph Appelbaum Associates, the Hall of Fame and exhibition area contain exhibits on the game's history, heritage, and techniques; major players and organizations; and golf-course design, equipment, and dress.

 History

 The World Golf Hall of Fame is located in Pinehurst, North Carolina, and was originally privately operated by Diamondhead Corp., then owners of the Pinehurst Resort.
 It opened in September 1974 with an initial class of 13 members.
 Initially it was a local project, but the PGA of America took over management in 1983 and acquired full ownership in 1986.

 Two other halls of fame have been merged into the World Golf Hall of Fame.
 The PGA of America established one in 1940, which was merged into the Pinehurst Hall in the 1980s.
 The Hall of Fame of Women's Golf was established by the LPGA in 1951, with four charter members: Patty Berg, Betty Jameson, Louise Suggs, and Babe Zaharias.
-It was inactive for some years, but in 1967 it moved into its first physical premises, which were in Augusta, Georgia and was renamed the LPGA Tour Hall of Fame.
-In 1998 it merged into the World Golf Hall of Fame.
+It was inactive for some years, but in 1967 it moved into its first physical premises, which were in Augusta, Georgia, and was renamed the LPGA Tour Hall of Fame.
+In 1998, it merged into the World Golf Hall of Fame.

-In 1994 the global golf industry established a non-profit making body called the World Golf Foundation to promote the sport, with the creation of an enhanced Hall of Fame as one of its main objectives.
-Construction at the new site in St. Johns County, Florida began in 1996 and the new facility opened on May 19, 1998, and closed in September, 2023.
+In 1994 the global golf industry established the nonprofit World Golf Foundation to promote the sport, with the creation of an enhanced Hall of Fame as one of its main objectives.
+Construction at the new site in St. Johns County, Florida, began in 1996 and the new facility opened on May 19, 1998, and closed in September 2023.

-The new USGA Pinehurst Golf House, now housing the hall of fame is scheduled to open in 2024.
+The new USGA Pinehurst Golf House now houses the Hall of Fame that opened in 2024.